Suzanna-Linn/slua/docs/beta.md

 ### SLua type uuid

-The function uuid() returns NULL_KEY for not valid uuids.
+The function uuid() returns nil for not valid uuids.

 LL functions with parameters of type uuid can receive uuid or string.